 For many small businesses, getting people to their appointments on time seems impossible.
-But, with the right strategy in place, the task gets much easier.
-Here are some best practices plus some appointment reminder templates to get you started:
+But, with the right strategy in place, the task of reminding customers gets much easier.
+Here are some tips and some appointment reminder templates to get you started:

-Custom appointment reminder templates allow you to treat your customers like individuals.
+Surveys show that smartphone users still prefer reminder phone calls.
+But, among urban and younger populations, text message reminders are more popular.
+Furthermore, custom reminder templates allow you to treat your customers like individuals.
 Think about using different messages for new versus long-standing customers.
 If you serve a large Latino community, consider sending Spanish reminders.
-By customizing your message, you can send efficient, targeted reminders and get better results.
+By customizing your message, you can target your reminders and get better results.

 What are the Rules?

-As part of ReminderCall.com’s mission to keep you ahead of the game, we’ve developed a tool where customers can opt-in to your messages.
+ReminderCall.com’s mission is o keep you ahead of the game.
+To this end, we’ve developed a tool where customers can opt-in to your messages.
 It’s called the Secure Opt-In Portal and it’s included with every account.
-This feature helps comply with HIPAA, TCPA, and CAN-SPAM as well as some Canadian regulations.
+This feature helps comply with HIPAA, TCPA, CAN-SPAM and CASL rules.

 Crafting successful phone, email and SMS appointment reminders takes some thought.
-It requires wording that communicates clearly and follows regulations.
+They require clear wording and must follow regulations.
 Luckily, ReminderCall.com has been creating automated notifications since 1998.
 Through the years, we have come to find what works and what doesn’t.
-Here are some phone, email, and text message appointment reminder templates for you to try.
+Here are some templates for you to try.

 You have an appointment with Dr. Smith on <appointment date> at <appointment time>.
 If you need to make changes, please call the office at <phone number>.
 Press 1 to confirm your appointment.